 Important: If you want to increase your chances of recovering a file, minimize or avoid using your computer.
 In the Windows file system, the space used by a deleted file is marked as free space, which means the file data can still exist and be recovered.
 But any use of your computer can create files, which may over-write this free space at any time.

-1. If necessary, download and launch the app from Microsoft Store.
+1. If necessary, install the app from the Microsoft Store:

 2. Press the Windows key, enter Windows File Recovery in the search box, and then select Windows File Recovery.